 It’s also found as “There is not enough darkness in all the world to put out the light of even one small candle.”

-The second, “small candle,” version seems to be the oldest.
-It’s mostly attributed to “Robert Alden,” who is most likely the Robert L. Alden (January 14, 1836 – May 6, 1911) who wrote a series of commentaries on the Psalms.
+That version (with “small candle”) is mostly attributed to “Robert Alden,” who is most likely the Robert L. Alden (January 14, 1836 – May 6, 1911) who wrote a series of commentaries on the Psalms.
 Alden was Professor of Old Testament at Denver Conservative Baptist Theological Seminary.
 Unfortunately I haven’t been able to find out which of his works this saying appears in, if indeed it’s his.